ewascatalog/ewascatalog2/webserver/readme.md

-# Instructions for installing the web server
+# Instructions for installing the web server (optional)

-**Note**: these instructions are somewhat generic, will need some customizing.
+These instructions are only needed to make the website available via an Apache2 webserver outside of docker container.
+This potentially makes development of the website a bit more convenient.

 ## Install necessary packages